felixschndr/bedsensor-for-home-assistant-with-esphome/README.md

     type: arduino
 ```

+You can find more information about the two configuration parameters [here](https://esphome.io/components/esphome) and [here](https://esphome.io/components/esp32.html).

 #### Logging

 We enable some basic logging.
 These logs can be viewed later in ESPHome and can help to debug problems.